mijchou/NLP--BBCNewsClassifier/README.md

 # BBC-News-Classifier

+For more projects I've done please refer to: https://github.com/mijchou

 ## Introduction
 KNN &amp; SVM classifiers on BBC News Categories

 This work aims to build a News classifier, to identify News from 5 categories: business, entertainment, politics, sport and tech.
 Two classifying techniques, KNN and SVM, are applied for comparisons.
 The classifier is built upon 2225 [BBC News Datasets](http://mlg.ucd.ie/datasets/bbc.html) from 2005-2006.
 Datasets can be found under the folder __bbc-fulltext__.

-For more projects I've done please refer to: https://github.com/mijchou

 **R Packages used:**
 * tm: Text-Mining Package
 * plyr: Tools for Splitting, Applying and Combining Data
 * class: Functions for Classification **(knn)**
-* e1071: Misc Functions of the Department of Statistics, Probability Theory Group **(svm)**

 **Sources:<br/>**